 America has a problem, and self-medicating will only make it worse.
-According to a new CDC report, drug overdose deaths have more than doubled from 1999 to 2014.
+According to a new CDC report, drug overdose deaths have more than doubled in the past two decades.
 What’s happening here?

 What’s Going On?

-Rich Hamburg, deputy director of Trust for America’s Health– a nonprofit dedicated to bringing attention to public health policies–, thinks he has an idea.
-Among a medley of reasons for the unexpected increase, he says, are increased availability, and the propensity for doctors to over-prescribe.
+Rich Hamburg, deputy director of Trust for America’s Health — a nonprofit dedicated to bringing attention to public health policies –, thinks he has an idea.
+Among a medley of reasons for the unexpected increase, he says, are increased availability, and the propensity for doctors to over-prescribe opioid painkillers.

 It’s clear America has a drug problem.
 But America also has a different, maybe bigger problem: dealing with its drug problem.
 The trouble lies in how hard it is to effectively tackle every facet of the situation.

 In some states, prescription monitoring may play a significant role; there are still places where it’s possible to virtually shop around for drugs, getting prescriptions from multiple doctors.
 An earlier CDC report showed that 259 million prescriptions were written for painkillers in 2012.
 That’s enough for every adult in America to have their personal bottle of pills.

 In other cases, fear of liability may have a part in contributing to overdose.
 People who give drugs to their friends may not call for required help out of concern for their legal well-being.
 Offering some protection in these cases could help.